 Federal law requires parties to a lawsuit pending in federal court to preserve electronic data and documents pertaining to the lawsuit in conformance with the Federal Rules of Civil Procedure.
-There is a legal duty to preserve evidence (e.g., documents and things), including electronic documents, when the institution has notice that the evidence is relevant to pending federal litigation or when the institution should have known that the evidence may be relevant to future federal litigation.
+There is a legal duty to preserve evidence (e.g., documents and things), including electronic documents, when the institution has notice that the evidence is relevant to pending federal litigation.
 This guideline is issued to aid Tennessee Board of Regents ("TBR") Institutions in the implementation of a Litigation Hold Notice Procedure to comply with the Federal Rules of Civil Procedure provisions regarding preservation of Electronically Stored Information.